for parents

 It has three groups:

-In phrases, like Group One's, some notes can be dropped if there aren't enough words.
+In phrases, like Group One's, some notes can get dropped if there aren't enough words.
 We learn the entire trope phrase, for completeness, then how to drop those notes for when they're missing.

 What's the difference between Torah and Haftarah trope?